-The form includes essential factors such as company details, details of its directors, members, secretaries, share capital, company’s financial statements, and date of AGM (if any).
+The form includes essential factors such as company details, details of its directors, members, secretaries, share capital, the company’s financial statements, and the date of the AGM (if any).
 The critical information of annual return filing helps the company’s stakeholders decide everything about the company.

 In most cases, the secretary does the filling.
 But the company directors need to make sure that the company’s annual financial statements are accurate and per accounting standards.

 What Happens if Annual Return Filing with ACRA is Non-Compliant?